What is Identity and Access Management (IAM)?

 Falcon Identity Threat Protection enables hyper accurate threat detection and real time prevention of identity-based attacks by combining the power of advanced artificial intelligence (AI), behavioral analytics and a flexible policy engine to enforce risk-based conditional access.

-To learn more about CrowdStrike Falcon Identity Protection, download our data sheet or watch our demo:
+To learn more about CrowdStrike Falcon Identity Protection, download our data sheet or request a demo:

 Falcon Identity Protection Demo